tskit-dev/tutorials/_sources/viz.md

 ```

 Here's a larger tanglegram example (Note that if you want to compare two trees in their
-own separate tree sequences, you can concatenate them togther using
+own separate tree sequences, you can concatenate them together using
 {meth}`.TreeSequence.concatenate`).

 ```{code-cell} ipython3